 Chopped the cashews and almonds into small pieces.

 In a grinder put the pieces of dates and little milk and blend it properly, after blending add the remaining milk, then add the cardamom powder and ice cubes and blend it thoroughly.
-If want more sweet you can add sugar or Honey.
+If want sweeter you can add sugar or Honey.

-Keep it in refrigerator and served chilled.
+Keep it in the refrigerator and served chilled.
 While serving garnish it with cashew and almonds.

 TIP: This is a shake full of vitamins, minerals and carbohydrates and is very healthy.
 Along with dates you can also use figs (anjeer) and cashew also to make a more healthy drink, but you have soaked figs (anjeer) and cashews overnight and have to use a paste of them in the shake.